GS2Mesh: Surface Reconstruction from Gaussian Splatting via Novel Stereo Views: Experiments and Results

-\textbf{Tanks and Temples\cite{tnt}.} Table \ref{table:tnt} presents a summary of the reconstruction results on the TnT \cite{tnt} benchmark.
+\textbf{Tanks and Temples\cite{tnt}.} \cref{table:tnt} presents a summary of the reconstruction results on the TnT \cite{tnt} benchmark.
 Since SuGaR \cite{SuGaR} yields a sparse mesh, and thus its recall drops significantly, we include a precision metric that is unaffected by mesh sparsity.
 However, it is important to note that this metric does not account for missing parts in the reconstruction.
 The results show that our method outperforms SuGaR \cite{SuGaR} in both F1 and precision.
-Additionally, it is evident from Figure \ref{fig:tnt} that our method is able to reconstruct fine details such as in the Barn scene, and comparing to the Barn figure in the Neuralangelo paper \cite{Neuralangelo} confirms that we achieve comparable visual performance to that of neural reconstruction methods \cite{Neuralangelo,Neural_warping,Neus}.
-Moreover, our method has a significant advantage in terms of processing time, requiring less than 60 minutes of additional computation time per TnT\cite{tnt} scene, compared to the 16-48 hours needed by neural reconstruction methods.
-The reason for our longer computation times for TNT is due to each scene containing hundreds of frames, compared to a typical in-the-wild scene which contains less than 100 frames.
-It is important to note that the TnT\cite{tnt} dataset predominantly features large scenes, whereas our method is based on 3DGS reconstruction that is designed for accurate reconstruction of smaller ones.
+Additionally, it is evident from \cref{fig:tnt} that our method is able to reconstruct fine details such as in the Barn scene.
+Moreover, our method has a significant advantage in terms of processing time, requiring less than 60 minutes of total computation time per TnT\cite{tnt} scene, compared to the 16-48 hours needed by neural reconstruction methods.
+The reason for our relatively longer computation times for TnT \cite{tnt} is since each scene containing hundreds of frames, compared to a typical in-the-wild scene which contains less than 100 frames.
+It is important to note that the TnT\cite{tnt} dataset predominantly features large scenes, whereas our method is based on 3DGS reconstruction that is designed for accurate reconstruction of smaller ones, and TSDF which is better suited for reconstruction of specific objects.
 This is particularly evident in the case of the Ignatius and Truck scenes, relatively small scenes, where our method performed on-par with the neural reconstruction methods.